bwreilly/garbage-images/garbage-today.md

 1. I have all these images on all these computers
 2. Constantly trying to find a good one for my purposes
 3. Existing solutions suck for search, sorry
-	- imgur fails to find my image for `arcade river game` and gives me garbage for `old computer`
+	- imgur fails to find my image for `arcade river game` and gives me trash for `old computer`
 	- giffy only does gifs and it's search is much worse and it's slow as fuck
 	- I'm better at curating this than most of the internet apparently
+	- I don't trust any of you (Dropbox, Google Photos, et al)
 4. What this is replacing (image of me using alfred)
 5. Because I can